Docker » Storage & Security

 docker system df

-# Remove everything unused (images, containers, volumes)
+# Remove everything unused (images, containers, AND volumes)

 docker system prune -a --volumes